derrickp/CaveFarming/README.md

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff).

-Project template included simple launchers and an empty `ApplicationAdapter` extension.

 ## Gradle

 This project uses [Gradle](http://gradle.org/) to manage dependencies.
 Gradle wrapper was included, so you can run Gradle tasks using `gradlew.bat` or `./gradlew` commands.
 Useful Gradle tasks and flags: